 A mitigation attempt involving limiting or dropping traffic indiscriminately can also end up blocking good traffic along with the malicious.

 There is also a possibility that the attacking traffic may modify in order to adapt.
 The best way to overcome a complex disruption attempt is by implementing a layered solution.

-Mostly, DDoS mitigation service consist of software tools that are cloud-based.
+Mostly, DDoS mitigation services consist of software tools that are cloud-based.
 Other than this, the network administrators can implement the following strategies to prevent the attack on a basic level.

 As the name suggests, this methodology includes requesting the overall number of requests that a server can accept within a certain time frame.

 This strategy can help mitigate a DDoS attack.
 However, implementing this strategy by itself may not stop the attackers; ideally, it should be supported by at least one other measure to curtail and prevent the attack.

-This solution is in the reach of almost all network administrators.
+This solution is within the reach of almost all network administrators.
 In effect, this strategy involves creating a ‘black hole’ and directing all traffic to that route.

 This strategy is mostly implemented by an internet service provider who may get entangled in their internet property’s DDoS attack.
-As a defense mechanism, they can direct all traffic, good and bad, into a black hole.
+As a defence mechanism, they can direct all traffic, good and bad, into a black hole.

 A WAF or, a Web Application Firewall is one of the four common types of firewall.
 The WAF can be put in between the origin server and the internet to act as a reverse proxy, thereby, preventing malicious traffic from attacking the network server.